dermasugita/Viola-SV/README.rst

 How to Learn Viola
 ===================

-As a first step we recommend the :ref:`Quick Start<quickstart>` page where you can see the basic behaviour of Viola.
+As a first step we recommend the :ref:`Quick Start<https://dermasugita.github.io/ViolaDocs/docs/html/quickstart.html>` page where you can see the basic behaviour of Viola.
-A good second step is to read the :ref:`Signature Analysis Tutorial<signature_analysis>` page.
+A good second step is to read the :ref:`Signature Analysis Tutorial<https://dermasugita.github.io/ViolaDocs/docs/html/signature_analysis.html>` page.

 For command line interfaces, see CLI tutorial.

-If you want to get a deeper understanding of how Viola objects are structured, how filtering works and how merging works, please refer to the :ref:`User Guide<user_guide>`.
+If you want to get a deeper understanding of how Viola objects are structured, how filtering works and how merging works, please refer to the :ref:`User Guide<https://dermasugita.github.io/ViolaDocs/docs/html/userguide/index.html>`.

-Manuals for individual classes/methods/functions are available in the :ref:`API Reference<api_reference>`.
+Manuals for individual classes/methods/functions are available in the :ref:`API Reference<https://dermasugita.github.io/ViolaDocs/docs/html/reference/index.html>`.

 Documentation